(Reading Time: 5 minutes)

 Then a thought occurs to him.
 Why not start from the other end?
-Why not visualize Delta Corporation’s organizational structure as it will be three years from now (assuming that it meets its growth goals)?
+Why not visualize Delta Corporation’s organizational chart as it will be three years from now (assuming that it meets its growth goals)?

 Such an organization might appear as follows:

 Current + 3 Years